ellakoa/postcard-poem/content/posts/the-hidden-seabed.md

 metaImage: /img/face.jpg
 alt: "111"
 poem: |-
-  I went down to the beach that day when the tide ebbed further than the chart displayed although it was March the cold winds were none the sun was warm, there was a southerly breeze high pressure depressed the silent sea.
+  I was down the beach that day, the day the tide ebbed further than the chart displayed Although it was March the cold winds were none the sun was warm, with a southerly breeze
+  High pressure had depressed the silent sea
   The tide went low, exceptionally low.

-  It was quiet peacefully quiet
-  Very few it seemed had ventured out to roam the sands not normally shown and to marvel at their great reveal in that magical hour when the tide is still.
+  Very few it seemed had ventured to roam on the sands not normally shown and marvel at their great reveal in that magical time when the tide is still.

-  Boom!
-The Cooling Towers doom

-  The noise travelled across the bay
-  That was why many had stayed away
+  Boom, the largest noise travelled across the bay, and it was clear why many had stayed away
-  To witness the towers brought to their knees, rubble and dust, a cheer, then a sigh, sadness at their demise.
+  Gone to witness the Richborough chimneys brought to their knees, rubble and dust hung in a breeze, blocking out the clear blue skies with cheer, then sadness on their demise.

-  Seconds was all it took a fleeting look

-  Many missed seeing the lowest of low tides and the loveliest of clear blue skies,
-  An hour or so shared by the fortunate few that had ventured out and cared to tread on what was usually the hidden seabed.
+  Many missed the lowest of low tides and the loveliest of clear blue skies, which was shared by the fortunate few that had stepped out and cared to tread on what was usually the hidden seabed.
 alignPoemLeft: false
 address: |-
   Oldstairs Bay